Arsonide/VentrixSyncDisks/ModFolderContent/README.md

 3. Launch the game, load the main menu, and then exit the game.
 4. Download the latest version of the mod from the Releases page on either Thunderstore or Github.
 Unzip the files and place them in corresponding directories within "Shadows of Doubt\BepInEx...".
 Also, download the [SOD.Common](https://thunderstore.io/c/shadows-of-doubt/p/Venomaus/SODCommon/) dependency.
 5. Start the game.

-## Toolbox

-Next up, let's break down your toolbox.
-We'll explore the specifics of each sync disk, each equipped with two unique but related upgrade paths to boost your efficiency in the field.

-### Vent Mobility

-* **Chute Scoot**: Slip through the vents as smoothly as a TV dinner after midnight.
-This sync disk makes you move faster through vents by secreting a sleek, friction reducing coating. ***Reminder***: Vent racing is strictly prohibited by Ventrix company policy.

-* **Duct Parkour**: Sometimes the job calls for a grand entrance, or quick exit!
-Get in and out of vents with the flair of a circus acrobat and the grace of a ballet dancer.
-You will be able to enter and exit vents further away, faster than ever before, and have them automatically close behind you.

-### Vent Recon

-* **Acoustic Mapping**: Initially designed to sense sound waves emitted by tapping a small specialized metal rod on the vent, technicians have found that throwing money away also works!
-Throwing a coin against air ducts sends out an echolocation pulse like a bat!
-This is visualized for you to see air ducts and vents through walls.
-* **Grate Snooping**: When working near vent exits, this disk not only highlights customers and potentially hazardous devices through walls, but also allows you to fast-forward time!
-Perfect for those extended repair sessions.
-While Ventrix officially discourages extended shifts, we understand sometimes the job knows no clock.

-### Vent Mischief

-* **Shaft Specter**: Avoid disturbing customers with footsteps or chattering teeth during long maintenance sessions - this disk dramatically lowers the chance of you making noises when as you move through vents, and makes you immune to the cold while performing vent maintenance.
-* **Tunnel Terror**: This disk was designed for breaking out of vents in toxic gas emergencies.
-It lets you loudly burst forth from air vents in a way that will probably startle onlooking customers in private areas.
-It also makes you immune to toxic gas in vents.
-Use with caution - this disk may unleash your inner vent goblin.

 ## Configuration